 In this story; find out what it’s like surfing Rosarito beach and when conditions are ideal at this Mexico beach break.

-Rosarito Beach is part of Baja California and is considered a resort and beachfront destination.
+Rosarito Mexico is part of Baja California and is considered a resort and beachfront destination.
 More than anything else, Rosarito is popular for its nighttime party scene.
 Rosarito Pier is the best surf spot along this long stretch of beach breaks.
 The most direct access to the pier is from the Rosarito Beach Hotel.
 Simply search for Rosarito Beach Hotel in your smartphone to obtain the address.
 From here, it’s an easy walk to the beach.

 How Far is Rosarito Beach from San Diego?

 Rosarito Beach is not far from San Diego at all.
-The proximity of Rosarito to San Diego and the US border make it a quick getaway.
+The proximity of Rosarito Mexico to San Diego and the US border make it a quick getaway.
 From downtown San Diego, Rosarito is about 36 miles South.
 The drive is easily done in under one hour.
-However, the return trip will take much longer to cross the border back into the US unless you have Global Entry or Sentri.
+However, the return trip will take much longer to cross the border back into the USA unless you have Global Entry or Sentri.

 Rosarito Surf Spot Overview

-Honestly, Rosarito beach is just an average beach break.
+Honestly, Rosarito surf beach is just an average beach break.
 With that said, it does have its sections and times that work best.
 So, let’s dive in.

 To begin, Rosarito beach stretches from the pier in front of Rosarito Beach Hotel to the edge of the condo towers to the North.
 In between, you will find shifting sandbars creating peaks (some better than others) up and down the beach.
 Generally, the best sandbars are found either where the river spills out into the surf or directly in front of the pier.
 In fact, surfing Rosarito beach pier is really the gem of this region.